joncampbell123/dosbox-x/README.md

-DOSBox-X Manual (always use the latest version from [dosbox-x.com](dosbox-x.com))
+DOSBox-X Manual (always use the latest version from [dosbox-x.com](http://dosbox-x.com))

-DOSBox-X is a fork of the original DOSBox project (www.dosbox.com)
+DOSBox-X is a cross-platform DOS emulator based on the DOSBox project (www.dosbox.com)

+For more information please read the user guide in the [DOSBox-X Wiki](https://github.com/joncampbell123/dosbox-x/wiki).

 This project has a Code of Conduct in CODE_OF_CONDUCT.md, please read it.

 I am rewriting this README, and new information will be added over time --J.C.